FREQUENTLY ASKED QUESTIONS

 Walgreens paid $120 million for improper drug testing

-Companies agreeing to these enormous fines are not limited to health care, although that is certainly the largest by category in the last few years.
-Chevron has paid $95 million; Mellon Bank, 16.5 million; United Technologies, $150 million.
+Companies agreeing to these enormous fines are not limited to health care, although that is certainly the largest category in the last few years.
+Chevron has paid $95 million; Mellon Bank, $16.5 million; United Technologies, $150 million.

 Can I sue individually for my own emotional distress and reinstatement to my job as part of my federal or California state false claim action?

 Depends.
 As a strategic matter we may advise you to have us represent you in two separate lawsuits.
-In many cases we will first file a state wrongful termination lawsuit (if you've been fired or forced to quit) in order to get documents to support a federal or state false claim.
+In many cases we will first file a wrongful termination lawsuit (if you've been fired or forced to quit) in California State Court, in order to get documents to support a federal or state false claim.
 Then, when we file the false claim action, we may also add causes of action for retaliation and reinstatement.
 This also allows the whistle blower to participate in discovery.

 Does California have any type of whistle blower law specific to employees?